-I was invited to participate in a morning talk show to talk about children's use of Internet and electronic devices.
+I was invited to participate in a morning talk show to talk about children's use of the Internet and electronic devices.
 I didn't think much of it and began preparing by reading a couple of current articles on the subject, without realizing how important this is to the modern parent.

-During the interview's break I had the opportunity to talk to the other guests about it as they had a few concerns about their kid's device use.
+During the interview's break, I had the opportunity to talk to the other guests about it as they had a few concerns about their kid's device use.
 "Should we allow our 5 years old child to have an iPad?"
 "How much time should I allow my kid to spend on Youtube or Facebook?".

 The truth is that we are the first cohort of parents having to deal with this issue!

 I have had numerous sessions with kids doing very unusual and in some cases stupid things on the internet.
-For example, children being referred to therapy due to child pornography charges, cyber-bullying, and mothers bringing them for taking inappropriate selfies and posting them on their social networks sites.
-It is at times very difficult to control these behaviors if we do not actually understand the technology behind them.
+For example, children are being referred to therapy due to child pornography charges, cyber-bullying, and mothers bringing them for taking inappropriate selfies and posting them on their social networks sites.
+It is at times very difficult to control these behaviors if we do not understand the technology behind them.

-We will not be able to forever protect them from the information available, but we can provide the necessary values and morals required to make the better choices and prevent them from getting in trouble.
+We will not be able to forever protect them from the information available, but we can provide the necessary values and morals required to make better choices and prevent them from getting in trouble.